EMF & ELF Health Risks: Get The Facts

 What is extremely low frequency (ELF) radiation?

 Radiation is the emission or sending out of energy from any source.
-X-rays are an example of radiation, but so is the light that comes from the sun and the heat that is constantly coming off our bodies.
+X-rays are an example of radiation, but so is the light from the sun and the heat that constantly comes off our bodies.

-When talking about radiation and cancer, many people think of specific kinds of radiation such as x-rays or the radiation in nuclear reactors.
-But these are not the only types of radiation that concern us when we think about radiation risks to human health.
+When talking about radiation and cancer, many people think of specific kinds of radiation, such as X-rays or the radiation in nuclear reactors.
+However, these are not the only types of radiation that concern us when we think about radiation risks to human health.

 Radiation exists across a spectrum from very high-energy (also referred to as high-frequency) radiation to very low-energy (or low-frequency) radiation.
 This is sometimes referred to as the electromagnetic spectrum.